 If you’re looking to save money on your move, the first thing to do is get rid of or sell items you don’t want anymore.
 The less you have the easier it is to move.

 Consider having a garage sale before you move so you can actually make some money to put towards moving costs like boxes or renting a moving truck.
+You can also schedule a free donation pick up with these charities.

 Also, check out this article on how to get rid of used furniture before moving.